ajsherrill2/02-Challenge/README.md

 changing "div" to "footer"
-adding "alt" attributes to every image/icon moving "class" attributes towards the front of every "img" attribute
+adding "alt" attributes to every image/icon moving "class" attributes towards the front of every "img" attribute within the <aside> every section class was made the same in order to consolidate the respective css selector within the <main> every section class was made the same in order to consolidate the respective css selector within <main> id's were irrelevant and removed
 ```

 # My Changes to CSS

 ```
-removing ".seo" for "header h1" changing div to ul since ul replaced divs container for ".header ul" changing div to nav for ".header nav ul"
+Consolidated ".benefit-xxx" to just ".lead-brand-cost" Consolidated ".benefit-xxx h3" to just ".lead-brand-cost h3" Consolidated ".benefit-xxx img" to just ".lead-brand-cost img" Consolidating all class pertaining to search engine, online reputation, and social media to the same class ".search-online-social" removing ".seo" for "header h1" changing div to ul since ul replaced divs container for ".header ul" changing div to nav for ".header nav ul"